escrin/escrin/website/docs/tutorial/first-worker.md

 In this tutorial we created an Escrin Smart Worker that completes on-chain tasks created using the Escrin Solidity library.
 We even were able to complete a few tasks without manual labor!

-Even though `AddingAtHome` remains a simple problem, it illustrates the idea of a Smart Worker, and how easy it is to write JavaScript that runs in a secure environment to autonomously complete tasks according to the designs of a smart contract.
+Even though `AddingAtHome` remains a simple problem, it illustrates the idea of a Smart Worker, and how easy it is to write JavaScript that runs in a secure environment to autonomously complete tasks according to the designs of a smart contr'act.

 In a more realistic scenario, the Smart Worker would coordinate private access to private data after authenticating itself to a key management contract via a technique like remote attestation.
 These features are provided by the Escrin Runner, so it is a mostly simple matter of configuration to take advantage of these powerful features.